 MUSI 119.
 GROVE CITY COLLEGE SINGERS.
 The Grove City College Singers is comprised of auditioned female vocalists who are interested in singing a variety of sacred and secular vocal literature.
-In addition to two formal concerts during the academic year, the ensemble sings at a variety of campus venues, including alumni events, and a chapel service during the fall semester.
-Auditions are held during the first week of fall semester.
+In addition to two formal concerts during the academic year, the ensemble sings at a variety of campus venues.
+Auditions are held during the first two weeks of the fall semester.